 Healthcare continues to be one of the most dynamic and evolving industries in the United States.
 Now more than ever, people have a renewed focus on health and wellness.
-Patients are demanding better services along all touchpoints of the healthcare experience to improve the quality of their lives.
-As a result, the options for care have mushroomed, and competition is fierce in many healthcare markets.
+Patients are demanding better services along all touchpoints of the healthcare experience to improve the quality of life.
+As a result, care options have mushroomed, and competition is fierce in many healthcare markets.
 What will be the new healthcare technology trends for 2020?

 How will healthcare evolve into 2020 and beyond?
 We break down what trends you can expect to continue in 2020, new healthcare horizons to look out for, and what you can do to capitalize on them.

 See for yourself how ReferralMD can improve your patient referral process with patient engagement tools that reduce no-shows.

 1. Voice Search Has Arrived

 Like Google Home, Amazon Alexa, Cortana, and Siri, voice assistants answer more than one billion searches per month.
 Over the last 10 years, voice searches have grown almost 40-fold, and experts predict that half of all searches will be voice-based by 2020.